-AJ Tracey releases surprise single 'Dinner Guest' | NME
+AJ Tracey releases surprise single 'Dinner Guest' featuring MoStack | NME

 The new single follows ‘Rain’, Tracey’s collaboration with Aitch, as well as the BBC Radio 1 charity single ‘Times Like These’ which featured Dua Lipa, Rag N’ Bone Man and Foo Fighters.

 Tracey’s 2019 hit single ‘Ladbroke Grove’, was named the top selling independent single of the year, and is now certified double-platinum.
+Tracey also performed the song at the NME Awards 2020, where it was named Best British Song.

-Tracey will join the lineup for the 2020 edition of Woo Hah! festival in The Netherlands, alongside Kendrick Lamar, Young Thug and Aitch.
+‘Dinner Guest’ is MoStack’s third track of 2020, following ‘Loyal’ and ‘Staqdó’.
+He released his debut album ‘Stacko’ last year, which NME described in a three-star review as “a record designed for playlist consumption, a real pick’n’mix”.